rickballard/rickballard/README.md

 If you are human and building auto-evo helpers, please read about CoDo, CoFace, CoPortals, and the CoSteward ops manual, then please ask for permission before mutating anything (dont worry, anything can be undone if you make a mess of anything we offer, and we have a pro-bono consulting org that will also dig you out if you have profound Contributions to offer).

-## How best to Collaborate
+## How best to Collaborate:

 Borrow what you like, repurpose it and pin your ego to it if you must, but please allow us to borrow back and cite you if necessary.
-More specifically, we are actively seeking users who want to run trials, retrain through leaders and power-brokers (typically executives so far), and otherwise:
+More specifically, we are actively seeking Contributors who wish to run trials, or retrain thought-leaders and power-brokers (mostly large corp. executives), and otherwise:
 - Stress test auto evolution guardrails in the open.
 - Bring civic tech, democracy, or public service instincts into AI governance.
 - Help design CoPortals, AI facing "websites" that look odd to humans but obvious to aligned AIs.